AtufaShireen/Hackathons/hypd/readme.md

 HYPD: product recommendation problem

-(best challenge and startup i would like to work with)

 # PS:
 1 Design a recommendation engine for the content creators, to recommend products based on their content and elaborate it.